cp-algorithms/cp-algorithms/src/graph/strong-orientation.md

 Now consider a [DFS](./graph/depth-first-search.html) through a bridgeless connected graph.
 Clearly, we will visit each vertex.
-And since there are no bridges, we can remove any DFS tree edge and still be able to go from below the edge to above the edge by using a back edge.
+And since there are no bridges, we can remove any DFS tree edge and still be able to go from below the edge to above the edge by using a path that contains at least one back edge.
-From this follows that from any vertex we can go to the DFS tree root by using back edges.
+From this follows that from any vertex we can go to the root of the DFS tree.
-Then, from the DFS tree root we can visit any vertex we choose.
+Also, from the root of the DFS tree we can visit any vertex we choose.
 We found a strong orientation!

 In other words, to strongly orient a bridgeless connected graph,